YuhangGu4/rtlinearformer/README.md

 * Download the [Cityscapes](https://www.cityscapes-dataset.com/) and [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) datasets and unzip them in `data/cityscapes` and `data/camvid` dirs.
 * Check if the paths contained in lists of `data/list` are correct for dataset images.

-#### :smiley_cat: Instruction for preparation of CamVid data (remains discussion) :smiley_cat:

-* Download the images and annotations from [Kaggle](https://www.kaggle.com/datasets/carlolepelaars/camvid), where the resolution of images is 960x720 (original);
-* Unzip the data and put all the images and all the colored labels into `data/camvid/images/` and `data/camvid/labels`, respectively;
-* Following the split of train, val and test sets used in [SegNet-Tutorial](https://github.com/alexgkendall/SegNet-Tutorial), we have generated the dataset lists in `data/list/camvid/`;
-* Finished!!!
-(We have open an issue for everyone who's interested in CamVid to discuss where to download the data and if the split in [SegNet-Tutorial](https://github.com/alexgkendall/SegNet-Tutorial) is correct.
-BTW, do not directly use the split in [Kaggle](https://www.kaggle.com/datasets/carlolepelaars/camvid), which is wrong and will lead to unnormal high accuracy.
-We have revised the CamVid content in the paper and you will see the correct results after its announcement.)
 ### 1. Training

 * Download the ImageNet pretrained models and put them into `pretrained_models/imagenet/` dir.